The traditional groom’s outfit is a morning suit. This means a black morning coat, black and grey striped trousers, a waistcoat and tie.

 Waistcoats are a matter of personal choice.
 The conventional groom’s outfit is monochrome, and some grooms see their waistcoat as an opportunity to introduce some colour.
 (If you are thinking of going for a coloured waistcoat, remember to consult your fiancee, who has almost certainly had the colour scheme for her wedding planned out since she was about ten years old.)

-For grooms who want a more traditional look, a plain or lightly patterned dove grey waistcoat remains the classic choice, with cream a close second.
+For grooms who want a more traditional look, a plain or lightly patterned dove grey waistcoat remains the classic choice.
+Cream is a close second.

 Usually the best man and ushers wear clothes to match the groom’s outfit, so you may want to make yourself stand out a bit.
 You don’t have to do this with your waistcoat –

 When choosing your waistcoat, remember that not much of it will be seen under your coat.
 However, you may want to remove your coat later in the evening (perhaps when you are showing off your moves on the dance floor).

 Some waistcoats are backless, and are held in place at the back with straps rather than a full back piece.
 These stem from an era when it was considered bad manners for a chap to remove his coat during the course of the evening.
 Nowadays these types of waistcoats are outdated and best avoided.